Neuro-Symbolic AI:

 Why It Matters

 Real users don't speak in perfect queries.
-Production traffic is chaotic.
 A system that only works with well-formed inputs will fail in deployment.

 The Tradeoff

-High ambiguity handling often requires the system to infer intent—which can conflict with consistency and traceability.
+High ambiguity handling often requires the system to infer intent—which conflicts with consistency and traceability.

 5